JuliaImages/Images.jl/doc/core.md

 For any valid image type, `data(img)` returns the array that corresponds to the image.
 This works when `img` is a plain `Array` (in which case no operation is performed) as well as for an `Image` (in which case it returns `img.data`).
+For some image formats, Images.jl may interpret raw data with the `FixedPointNumbers` package.
+The function `raw(img)` can be used to recover the buffer in its raw format (e.g. `UInt8`).
 This is our first example of how to write generic algorithms.

 If `img` is an `Image`, then `img[i,j]` looks up the value `img.data[i,j]`.
 Assignment, `sub`, and `slice` work similarly.
 In other words, for indexing an